jsummers/deark/readme.md

    formats.txt file for details.
 -zip
    Write output files to a .zip file, instead of to individual files.
-   If the input format is an "archive" format (e.g. "ar" or "graspgl"), then by default, the filenames in the ZIP archive might not include the usual "output.NNN" prefix.
+   If the input format is an "archive" format (e.g. "ar" or "zoo"), then by default, the filenames in the ZIP archive might not include the usual "output.NNN" prefix.
 -tar